 2019 – Facebook Data Breach

 Facebook is the most popular social media app right now.
-And the platform contains the data of billions of people including phone numbers, names, and personal messages.
+The platform contains the data of billions of people, including phone numbers, names, and personal messages.

 But all of it was lost to a hacker back in 2019.
 The leak targeted two datasets from third-party Facebook apps.